MoseyQAQ/MoseyQAQ/README.md

 # Welcome
-I am now a 3-year undergraduate at Ningbo University.
-I will start my life as a Ph.D. candidate at Westlake University in the 2024 Fall.
+I am now a third-year undergraduate at Ningbo University.
+I will start my life as a Ph.D. candidate at Westlake University in 2024 Fall.

 ## Education
 * Ningbo University, Schol of Materials Science And Chemical Engineering, Undergraduate, 2020-present